 Overview

-The Oneida County Youth Investment Initiative invites nonprofits to apply for $25,000 to $450,000 to expand existing programs or create new programs that foster positive youth development, strengthen community ties, and reduce factors that contribute to youth violence.
+The Oneida County Youth Investment Initiative invites nonprofits to apply for funds to expand existing programs or create new programs that foster positive youth development, strengthen community ties, and reduce factors that contribute to youth violence.
 Preference will be given to programs that involve collaborative partnerships and demonstrate innovative approaches to prevention with other nonprofits, schools, law enforcement, and/or local government agencies.

 Image